WebDevStudios/wds-bt/README.md

 ## Accessibility, Code Quality, and Security Checks

 WDS BT integrates automated workflow actions to maintain high standards of code security, quality, and accessibility.
 Accessibility checks are built into the development process, ensuring that websites developed with WDS BT comply with WCAG 2.2 standards.
-This proactive approach reflects WDS BT’s commitment to inclusivity and usability for all users.
+This proactive approach reflects WDS BT's commitment to inclusivity and usability for all users.

 <details closed>
 <summary><b>Accessibility Test (npm run a11y)</b></summary>